Exact and Approximate Counting of Database Repairs: Proofs of Section

-We finish this section with the following lemma that generalizes a basic property of primary keys---two $R$-facts that disagree on the value of an attribute that occurs on the left-hand side of the key of $R$ cannot jointly violate the constraints.
+The next lemma generalizes a property of primary keys: two $R$-facts that disagree on the value of an attribute in the left-hand side of the key of $R$ cannot jointly violate the constraints.